patrickcrowleysoftware/javacreationalpatterns/README.md

 - Builder
 - Prototype

-All examples are run from the appropriate main classes in the package: com.patrick.java.patterns.creational
+All examples are run from the appropriate "main" classes in the package:

+com.patrick.java.patterns.creational

 (Right-click on the class and select Run as -> Java Application)